Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Palo Duro Meat Processing (Caviness Beef) at its Amarillo facility, reporting 220 affected workers.
+The most significant filing came from Palo Duro Meat Processing (Caviness Beef) at its Amarillo facility, reporting 220 affected workers.
 Cypress Semiconductor followed with 211 workers.

 Trend & Outlook